gyliu1991/gyliu1991.github.io/_pages/cv.md

 Honors and Awards
 ======
-* Merit Student of Huazhong University of Science and Technology	- 2019, 2020
+* (2021) Outstanding Graduate of Huazhong University of Science and Technology
-* Outstanding Graduate of Huazhong University of Science and Technology - 2015, 2021
+* (2020) Merit Student of Huazhong University of Science and Technology
-* One of the Best Papers of 20th IEEE MDM - 2019
+* (2019) One of the Best Papers of 20th IEEE MDM
+* (2019) Merit Student of Huazhong University of Science and Technology
+* (2015) Outstanding Graduate of Huazhong University of Science and Technology